Skip to main content

 The spicy chicken tenders were also legit.
 If you don’t want to go too fancy, the classic hotdog sandwich is also available plus a selection of toppings of your choice.
 The specialty hotdogs are a bit pricey but they are hefty enough to share between two people.

 I can say that I would definitely come back the next time I find myself in the area.
-It just gets a little warm in midday and in the afternoon since the place is al fresco.
-However, pleasant evening can definitely be had here.
+It just gets a little warm at midday and in the afternoon since the place is al fresco.
+However, a pleasant evening can definitely be had here.

-Read more of my food reviews on Zomato.
-Follow @IshMeetsWorld on Instagram and Facebook!
+Follow @IshMeetsWorld and @IshEatsWorld on Instagram and Facebook!